Cambridge-ICCS/TCTrack/docs/tracking-algorithms/track.rst

 TRACK
 =====

-TRACK is an algorithm and software for tracking and analysing tropical cyclones and other weather systems in meteorological and oceanic data.
-It is developed by Kevin Hodges and released under an AGPLv3 license.
+TRACK is a software package and algorithm for tracking and analysing tropical cyclones and other weather systems in meteorological and oceanic datasets.
+It is developed by Kevin Hodges at the University of Reading, UK, and released under an AGPLv3 license.

-The TRACK code can be found `on the Reading University GitLab
+The TRACK code can be found `on the University of Reading GitLab
 <https://gitlab.act.reading.ac.uk/track/track>`_ and the algorithm is described in
 [Hodges2017]_.

 TCTrack provides bindings to perform tropical cyclone tracking using the basic TRACK algorithm.
-Other components may be added in future is required by users.
+Other components may be added in future as required by users.

 For full details of the TRACK API in TCTrack see the :doc:`TCTrack TRACK API documentation <../api/track_api>`.